queryluke/masseffect-5e/static/data/grenades/sticky_grenade.md

 successful one.

 With a sticky grenade, you may choose to make a melee weapon attack on a target creature within 2m instead or a ranged weapon attack on a target creature within 10m instead.
-Add you Dexterity modifier to the attack.
+Add your Dexterity modifier to the attack.
 Do not add your proficiency bonus to the attack unless you have the Grenadier feat.
 On a hit, the grenade hits and sticks to the target, and when it explodes, the target automatically fails its saving throw.
 On a miss, the grenade lands in the creature's square.

+__At higher marks__: When you use this grenade at Mark II or higher, the damage increases by 1d6 for each mark above the first.